Domino-Blockchain/domichain/docs/src/getstarted/local.md

 solana --version
 ```

-After a successful install, `solana-install update` may be used to easily update the Solana software to a newer version at any time.
+After a successful install, `solana-install update` may be used to easily update the Domichain software to a newer version at any time.
 </details>

 ## Setup a localhost blockchain cluster

-The Solana CLI comes with the [test validator](./../developing/test-validator.md) built in.
+The Domichain CLI comes with the [test validator](./../developing/test-validator.md) built in.
 This command line tool will allow you to run a full blockchain cluster on your machine.

 ```bash
 solana-test-validator
 ```

 > **PRO TIP:**
-> Run the Solana test validator in a new/separate terminal window that will remain open.
+> Run the Domichain test validator in a new/separate terminal window that will remain open.
 The command line program must remain running for your localhost cluster to remain online and ready for action.

-Configure your Solana CLI to use your localhost validator for all your future terminal commands:
+Configure your Domichain CLI to use your localhost validator for all your future terminal commands:

 ```bash
 solana config set --url localhost
 ```

-At any time, you can view your current Solana CLI configuration settings:
+At any time, you can view your current Domichain CLI configuration settings:

 ```bash
 solana config get